Benedictus Polonus

 Project Sections

-1. Critical Latin Text
+1. Annotated Latin Text

 2. Historical-Literal Translation

-Literal English version with textual and historical commentary
+English translation with textual and historical commentary

 3. Analysis of selected content